cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests/index.md

 ### Avoiding endpoint addresses clash

 When using WireMock it's important to ensure that there are no endpoint address clashes between multiple mocked servers.
+This might happen when tested application is using two different external dependencies with the same endpoint addressing.
+It might seem to be highly unlikely case, but believe me, it happens.
+When you hit the name clash, WireMock responses might not be what you expect and it might be very confusing.
 To avoid this issue, I recommend to suffix the mocked server address with the name of the service being mocked.
 The same name should be added as a prefix to every endpoint mapping.

 ```cs